- Get $50 off your first online package purchase

 Open your Mind at Orient Beach

 Feeling a little risqué?
-Good, because clothing is optional at this popular beach.
+Good, because clothing is optional at this popular beach on the French side of St. Martin.
 And that’s not the only attraction.

 You see, Orient Beach is protected by a coral reef, so when you decide to go snorkeling or swimming, you'll be treated to calm, clear waters.
 Not only that, but there are several watersports and equipment rental stations available (for those who’d rather stay clothed).